JenswBE/olaf/README.md

 # Olaf the Great NAS
 Config for my home NAS

-Big thanks to https://github.com/norweeg/self-hosted-docker-server-templates for providing a template for Traefik/Nextcloud/Collabora!

 ## CloudLinux Config
 Change following settings in the config:
 - User settings (name, password and home folder)